bullhornfixie/three.js-journey-classic-techniques/16-haunted-house/readme.md

 - Opaque edges of scene by using fog color in renderer
 - Adding brick texture to house
 - Adding grass
+- Using a for loop to create a circle of 3D objects
+- Creating a rotating light

 ### Point Light
 - [Three.js class info](https://threejs.org/docs/#api/en/lights/PointLight)